webgpu/webgpufundamentals/webgpu/lessons/webgpu-inter-stage-variables.md

 The point is, the fact that both shaders are in the same string in most WebGPU examples is just a convenience.
 In reality, first WebGPU parses the WGSL to make sure it's syntactically correct.
 Then, WebGPU looks at the `entryPoint` you specify.
-From that it goes and looks at the parts that entryPoint references and nothing else for that entryPoint.
+From there, it goes and looks at the parts that entryPoint references and nothing else for that entryPoint.
 It's useful because you don't have to type things like structures or binding and group locations twice if two or more shaders share bindings or structures or constants or functions.
 But, from the POV of WebGPU,